dankeyy/superlambda.py/README.md

 This sort of approach to indentation-based syntax is something that makes some sense for general statement-like cpython syntax, but not so much for location-flexible expressions. \
 It makes the implementation pretty fragile. \
 I mean, if you wanna break it, go ahead, it's very easy to do so, but I suggest playing nice.

+### Won't number lines get messed up? as you replace multiple lines with just one line?
+Aha, very observant of you.
+It's true, when replacing multiple lines of our lambda declaration with one line of our transformed expression, some lines would be missing, which could and will cause wrong number lines to appear in tracebacks.
+That is why for every line in the lambda body, one newline character is added to our lines buffer.

 Well that's all for now, hava nice day.